-The fee to register for FAST is $43.
-If a family cannot afford to pay the fee, email Alberto Duarte in the business office at firstname.lastname@example.org for assistance.
+The fee to register for Smart Aid is $35.
+If a family cannot afford to pay the fee, email Alberto Duarte in the business office at email@example.com for assistance.

 No. Decisions regarding admission to the school and eligibility for flexible tuition are made independently of one another.
 The admission committee decides on a student’s admissibility without regard to flexible tuition.
 Once the admission decision has been made, a student’s flexible tuition application is activated by the Flexible Tuition Committee, which determines how best to allocate the flexible tuition available for new students in any given year.